Build future-ready skills with a hands-on computer science degree in London

 Course content

 Collaboration with industry partners enhances professional networks and provides insight into current technological challenges.
-Career-focused modules further prepare students for the workplace, including a team project in the second year, where students develop software solutions for real clients, and an advanced topics in Computer Science module in the final year, featuring talks from industry experts.
+Career-focused modules further prepare students for the workplace, including a team project in the second year, where students develop software applications for real clients, and an advanced topics in Computer Science module in the final year, featuring talks from industry experts.
 Final-year dissertations also encourage students to undertake projects with real-world impact.

 Throughout the course, students develop expertise in key areas, including Artificial Intelligence (AI), data analysis and user experience (UX).